gpetepg/gpetepg.github.io/README.md

 2) Clone the repository.

-3) After editing your changes here, add the project files into the repository.
+3) After editing the template to your liking, add the project files to the repository.

 4) Push and you're done!
+Check out username.github.io to see your new site!

 # Tools I Used